Tyagdit/noobis/README.md

 #### Caddy

 - Services (i.e Nomad tasks) that need to be reverse-proxied from caddy should have a consul tag `userfacing:<subdomain>:<port>` where:
-    - The `userfacing` part is used to find this service
     - The `<subdomain>` is the subdomain that caddy should use to reverse-proxy to this service
     - The `<port>` is the port on the host (i.e the client node) of the service to which caddy should reverse-proxy
 - Only http(s) traffic is allowed into caddy